 What is the meaning of 1 Corinthians 12:4-11?

-4 Now there are diversities of gifts, but the same Spirit.
-5 And there are differences of administrations, but the same Lord.
-6 And there are diversities of operations, but it is the same God which worketh all in all.
-7 But the manifestation of the Spirit is given to every man to profit withal.
-8 For to one is given by the Spirit the word of wisdom; to another the word of knowledge by the same Spirit; 9 To another faith by the same Spirit; to another the gifts of healing by the same Spirit; 10 To another the working of miracles; to another prophecy; to another discerning of spirits; to another divers kinds of tongues; to another the interpretation of tongues: 11 But all these worketh that one and the selfsame Spirit, dividing to every man severally as he will.
-(1 Corinthians 12:4-11 KJV)
+There are different kinds of gifts, but the same Spirit distributes them.
+There are different kinds of service, but the same Lord.
+There are different kinds of working, but in all of them and in everyone it is the same God at work.
+Now to each one the manifestation of the Spirit is given for the common good.
+To one there is given through the Spirit a message of wisdom, to another a message of knowledge by means of the same Spirit, to another faith by the same Spirit, to another gifts of healing by that one Spirit, 10 to another miraculous powers, to another prophecy, to another distinguishing between spirits, to another speaking in different kinds of tongues, and to still another the interpretation of tongues.
+11 All these are the work of one and the same Spirit, and he distributes them to each one, just as he determines.
+(1 Corinthians 12:4-11 NIV)

 Thomas Scott Commentary

-Verses 4-11: There was a great diversity in the spiritual gifts conferred on the Corinthians, and they valued some of them far more than others: yet these were all from the same divine Spirit; of whose operations they were but instruments and vehicles.
-There were also various different administrations or offices, in which men ministered to the benefit of the church, according to the work assigned, and the talents entrusted to them; but they were all the servants of Christ, and were dependent on the same Lord, and accountable to him.
-In the effects which followed the exercise of their gifts, whether in miraculous cures, or in the conversion of sinners; the whole was produced by the power of the same God, who wrought all these changes on the bodies and souls of men through his Son, and by his Spirit, for the gory of his own great name.
+There was a great diversity in the spiritual gifts given to the Corinthians, and they valued some of them more than others.
+Yet these all came from the same divine Spirit, through whom they were merely instruments.
+There were also different ministries or offices, in which people served the church according to the work assigned to them and the talents entrusted to them.
+But they were all servants of Christ, dependent on the same Lord, and accountable to Him.
+The effects of their gifts—whether miraculous healings or the conversion of sinners—were produced by the power of the same God, who worked these changes in people’s bodies and souls through His Son and by His Spirit for His own glory.